nicholflowers/2nd-Price-Auction/README.md

 ## 🏆 Results

-The agent outperformed most competing algorithms in the competition, earning the full performance bonus reserved for the strongest strategies.
+This bidding strategy outperformed most others in the competition, earning the full performance bonus reserved for the strongest strategies.

 ## 🧠 Skills Demonstrated